marsgroves/CYBERSECURITY/WebDevelopment/WebDevelopment.md

 It lets you see the response status lines and can be repeated or edited while in use.

 11. Which 'curl' option is used to change the request method?

+The curl option -X followed by a POST request method lets you change the request method.